 DIVA Core system configuration settings must be protected from operating system level non-administrator users.
-Making the configuration files writable to non-administrative operating system users presents a security risk, therefore, these file permissions must be restricted to only the Administrator (or root) operating system account, or the DIVA operating system user (or group).
+Making the configuration files writable to nonadministrative operating system users presents a security risk, therefore, these file permissions must be restricted to only the Administrator (or root) operating system account, or the DIVA operating system user (or Tape Group).